 - Emotional stress or excitement, especially in children

 - Anxiety or panic attacks, especially in adults

-- Foods, such as caffeine, chocolate or cheese
+- Certain foods and drinks, such as alcohol, caffeine, chocolate or cheese

 - Overeating, eating right before going to bed or fasting